Excuses are killer.

 That’s why it’s easier to run with someone else with you because both of you can go naturally speed up if you’re feeling good.

-When you’re solo, however, there’s no one there to stop you from dropping your effort.
+When you’re by yourself, there’s no one there to stop you from dropping your effort.

 This watch will break you out of your slump.